10 Sustainable Living Ideas for Busy City Dwellers (& Convenience Addicts)

 Using natural alternatives to everyday products is such an easy way to score some sustainability points.
 Why not do it?

-I’ve shared a lot of sustainable living ideas in this post.
-It’s possible your mind is reeling with all the possibilities.
+However, it’s quite possible that your mind is reeling with all the possibilities.
 Maybe in a good way, maybe not.

-Our consumption of fossil fuels has increased now that we own a car again.
+Our consumption of fossil fuels has increased now that we own a car again. #PTF

 But that’s why we added the word ‘mostly’ to our blog’s name.
 It’s a reminder that doing what you can is better than doing nothing at all.